 If you pay rent weekly, your landlord must give you a rent book.

-- you agree to the increase
+- you agree to an increase, or

-If you want to leave
+Notice if you want to leave

-If you have a written agreement it should say how much notice you must give your landlord and whether it should be in writing.
+If you have a written agreement, it should say how much notice you must give your landlord and whether it should be in writing.

-If you have a fixed-term agreement you can’t give notice to leave before it ends unless:
+If you have a fixed term agreement, you can’t give notice to leave before it ends unless:

 - there is a clause in the agreement that allows this